Daily Living on a Grief Journey

 The WARM Place

 We had been previously introduced to The WARM Place by some friends of ours who needed the service.
-The WARM Place is a Grief Support Center for Children.
+The WARM Place is a grief support center for children.
 Four out of five of my children decided to attend the center and by default since the remaining parent has to transport them there and back, the center hosts a class for the grieving parent too.
-This has been an intergral part of our healing because in the sessions you attend, everyone is going through the same situation which allows you to dismiss the thought of what everyone else will think because they understand completely what you going through.
+This has been an integral part of our healing because in the sessions you attend, everyone is going through the same situation which allows you to dismiss the thought of what everyone else will think because those present have lived a very similar circumstance.

 It is one big comfort zone and as a result, a bond is formed.
-This is especially helpful for the children because at first upon losing a parent or loved one, their classmates and neighbors are gentle and caring.
-When they see their friends start to act "normal" they ease up and think they are back to normal and then it becomes this big subject nobody talks about anymore.
-At a grief support center, you can bring it out into the open and talk about your mommy or your daddy.
-(They also have classes for grandparents, siblings and friends - it's such an awesome place!)
+This is especially helpful for the children because at a grief support center, you can talk about your mommy or daddy freely since you are with peers who experienced the same thing.
+(There are classes for grandparents, siblings and friends - it's such an awesome place!)

 Here is a link to The National Alliance For Grieving Children.
 This would be a good starting point to find help in the area where you live.